-This Redevelopment Project will be completed on or before a date twentythree (23) years from the adoption of an ordinance designating the R.P.A. or .
-The City expects that the Redevelopment Project will be completed sooner than the maximum time limit set by the Act, depending on the incremental real property tax yield.
+This Redevelopment Project will be completed on or before a date twenty-three (23) years from the adoption of an ordinance designating the R.P.A. or completed sooner than the maximum time limit set by the Act, depending on the incremental real property tax yield.
 Actual public and/or private construction activities are anticipated to be completed within ten (10) years from the adoption of this Redevelopment Plan.